-The State has also substantially amended its State Citizen Participation Plan (State CP Plan), which is also being made available during the 5-day public comment period.
-The draft State CP Plan and the draft amendment to the 2020 Action Plan for the CARES Act for ESG-CV and HOWPA-CV are being posted on the www.cdbgSC.com website.
-Each program will notify constituents and interested parties electronically regarding the availability of the draft plan and the website from which it can be downloaded.
-The State is also notifying CDBG Program constituents regarding the amended Citizen Participation Plan.
+Note that in conjunction with the initial May 2020 Amendment for ESG-CV1 and HOPWA-CV, the State also substantially amended its State Citizen Participation Plan (State CP Plan).
+The draft CP Plan was made available during a 5-day public comment period.
+The draft State CP Plan, the May 2020 Amendment for ESG-CV1 and HOPWA-CV, and this September 2020 Amendment to the 2020 Action Plan for the CARES Act ESG-CV2 were or are being posted on the www.cdbgSC.com website.
+Each program involved in each amendment also will or did notify constituents and interested parties electronically regarding the availability of draft plans and the website(s) from which document could be downloaded.